 - Continuous replication between Postgres databases hosted on AWS.

-While AWS DMS is powerful, it comes with operational overhead and higher costs if used for large-scale or cross-cloud migrations.
+While AWS DMS is powerful, it comes with operational overhead, complex configuration for heterogeneous migrations, and higher costs if used for large-scale or cross-cloud migrations.
 It works best for teams already committed to the AWS ecosystem.
+DMS also has documented limitations with certain PostgreSQL data types and large object handling.

 pg_dump and pg_restore are the native PostgreSQL utilities for exporting and importing databases.
 They are often the first choice for small-to-medium migrations, upgrades, or backups, and are widely trusted by DBAs because they come bundled with PostgreSQL.